Enhancing Graph Representations with Neighborhood-Contextualized Message-Passing: Introduction

 \section{Introduction}

 In the modern age of big data, graphs have become an indispensable tool for modeling complex relationships.
 Many real-world systems may be naturally represented as graphs, where nodes represent entities and edges represent interactions.
-For instance, financial systems may be viewed as graphs of users connected via transactions; social networking sites may correspond to graphs of people connected through friendships; and molecules may be represented as graphs of atoms connected by chemical bonds.
+For instance, financial systems may be viewed as graphs of users connected via transactions, in which the aggregate local interaction is crucial for detecting anomalous behaviors.
+Moreover, social networking sites may correspond to graphs of people connected through friendships, where the immediate network of connections provides critical information on user characteristics.
+Similarly, molecules may be represented as graphs of atoms connected by chemical bonds, with the local atomic composition playing a vital role in the overall chemical structure.
 Furthermore, centuries of research in the field of graph theory have provided a rich set of mathematical tools to study and analyze these structures.

 With the growing interest in the field of machine learning from both academia and industry, graph neural networks (GNNs) have emerged as a special subclass of deep learning architectures specifically designed to process graph-structured data.
 In contrast to traditional architectures, GNNs consider both the graph structure via edge connections and the information contained within the nodes, making them well-suited for various graph tasks.
-For example, they may be used for node property prediction (\textit{e.g.}, detecting fraudulent users in financial systems), edge prediction (\textit{e.g.}, suggesting friends in social networking sites), and graph property prediction (\textit{e.g.}, predicting chemical properties of molecules).
+For example, they may be used for node property prediction (\textit{e.g.}, identifying suspicious users in financial systems based on anomalies in transaction patterns), edge prediction (\textit{e.g.}, suggesting friends in social networking sites based on similarities in characteristics), and graph property prediction (\textit{e.g.}, predicting chemical properties of molecules based on atomic composition).